 The Department of Linguistics at Ohio University offers a Master of Arts degree in applied linguistics with a strong theoretical foundation.
 The program prepares students to become professional teachers of English to speakers of other languages, as well as to join other professions specializing in the study and interpretation of language.
 In addition, the Department offers four non-European languages: Chinese, Japanese, Indonesian, and Swahili; and it trains future teachers of these languages.

 All graduate students take a basic core of linguistics courses and pedagogical courses, including a teaching practicum requirement.
 A supervised thesis is an option.
-Core courses include Phonetics and Phonology, Syntax, Semantics and Pragmatics, Sociolinguistics, Second Language Acquisition Research and Theory, Methods and Materials in TEFL, Assessing Language Abilities, CALL, Reading and Writing Pedagogy, Grammar in Use, and Pedagogical Phonology.
-Elective courses include Syntactic Description of English, Psycholinguistics, Research Practicum, Historical Linguistics, and selected courses from other departments.
+Core courses include Phonetics and Phonology, Syntax, Semantics and Pragmatics, Sociolinguistics, Second Language Acquisition Research and Theory, Methods and Materials in TEFL, Assessing Language Abilities, Introduction to CALL, Reading and Writing Pedagogy, Grammar in Use, and Pedagogical Phonology.
+Elective courses include Syntactic Description of English, Psycholinguistics, Research Practicum, Historical Linguistics, CALL Research, and selected courses from other departments.
 Various (paid) part-time positions are also available to give students an opportunity to gain professional experience in other teaching settings, including reading and listening lab tutorials, teaching English for children and nonacademic adults, curriculum development, and program administration.

 A certificate in Teaching English as a Foreign Language (TEFL) is also offered for individuals planning on teaching English overseas.
 This certificate does not have official transcript status, nor is it valid for teaching English in American public schools.
 Required courses are LING 5010, 5500, 5750, 5800 and 5920).
 For more information, see TEFL Certificate.